-4.4 Exploration and evaluation assets (E&E)
+4.4 Exploration and evaluation (E&E) assets

-Once the legal right to explore has been acquired, costs directly associated with an exploration project are capitalized as either tangible or intangible exploration and evaluation assets according to the nature of the asset acquired.
+Once the legal right to explore has been acquired, costs directly associated with an exploration project are capitalized as either tangible or intangible exploration and evaluation assets per the nature of the asset acquired.
 Such E&E costs may include undeveloped land acquisition, geological, geophysical and seismic modelling, exploratory drilling and completion, testing, decommissioning and directly attributable internal costs.
-E&E costs are not depleted and are carried forward until technical feasibility and commercial viability of extracting a mineral resource is considered to be determined.
+E&E costs are not depleted and are carried forward until technical feasibility and commercial viability of extracting an oil and gas resource is determined.

-The technical feasibility and commercial viability of an oil and gas resource is considered to be established when all of the following conditions are met - proved and/or probable reserves are determined to exist, the decision to proceed with development has been approved by the Board of Directors, regulatory approval to develop the project has been received and the Company has sufficient funds to complete or participate in the project.
+The technical feasibility and commercial viability of an oil and gas resource is considered to be established when all the following conditions are met - proved and/or probable reserves are determined to exist, the decision to proceed with development has been approved by the Board of Directors, regulatory approval to develop the project has been received and the Company has sufficient funds to complete or participate in the project.